syl20bnr/spacemacs-elpa-mirror/melpa/helm-rg-readme.txt

         - When moving by file, `helm-rg' will cycle around the results list, but it will print a harmless error message instead of looping infinitely if all results are from the same file.
+- Use the interactive autoloaded function `helm-rg-display-help' to see the ripgrep command's usage info.

 TODO: